CodeKiwi/votejosh2020/_drafts/2017-12-10_transition_from_hell.md

 As I realised I was not getting to Lima any time soon I walked off, as I walked away she requested my baggage number so she could eject it from the hold - to which I told her she could figure that out herself (in not so polite terms).

 Dejected and without options I skulked back to the lounge, they were brilliant, letting me back in (without making me pay) and offering any help they could - including a shower that made me feel human again.
 I managed to get through to Air New Zealand customer support who checked my booking and lo and behold I was entitled to fly on the now departed Avianca flight.
-After a few more minutes he managed to get me the next flight to Lima, 6pm, so now I have 12hrs to kill in Buenos Aires.
+After a few more minutes he managed to get me the next flight to Lima, 6pm, so now I had 12hrs to kill in Buenos Aires - or so I thought, when I went to exit and go through customs, I was stopped at security and despite a language barrier was told that I am not allowed to exit without my airline 'vouching' for me (since my luggage is with them), unfortuately

 So to put my timeline in perspective, I woke at 6am Saturday in Wellington to begin traveling, it is currently midday 1am Monday in New Zealand and I am still far from finished